isaac-mason/recast-navigation-js/.changeset/kind-parrots-grin.md

 'recast-navigation': minor
 ---

-feat: remove 'three' entrypoint from 'recast-navigation/three'
+feat: remove 'three' entrypoint from 'recast-navigation' package

 To make way for adding other integration packages without bloating the `recast-navigation` package, the `recast-navigation/three` entrypoint has been removed.